lorenzosanzari/crud/README.md

 Available options:

--fields (required) - Fields used by migration, model and views -with-route (optional) - Adds route to routes.php -controller-path (optional) - Controller path relative to Http/Controllers dir -view-path (optional) - Relative to views directory path where view files will be created -controller-namespace (optional) - Use custom namespace in your controller -model-namespace (optional) - Custom model namespace
+- fields (required) - Fields used by migration, model and views
+- with-route (optional) - Adds route to routes.php
+- controller-path (optional) - Controller path relative to Http/Controllers dir
+- view-path (optional) - Relative to views directory path where view files will be created
+- controller-namespace (optional) - Use custom namespace in your controller
+- model-namespace (optional) - Custom model namespace

 ###Creating Model